hayres/hayres.github.io/_posts/2016-10-29-running-with-the-bulls.markdown

 The cows stood and mooed frantically at them before we caught up and sent them through the final field and lane to the new pastures.
 Last I saw of them they were happily eating away at the new grass.

-We concluded activities with a walk bat to the car, it was a real family event with everyone taking part and a great chance to get outside.
+We concluded activities with a walk back to the car, it was a real family event with everyone taking part and a great chance to get outside.
 It is something you can do as well.
-The national trust often provides voulenteers to [Tregullas Farm](http://www.tregullasfarm.co.uk){:target="_blank"} to help with moving cattle or fencing.
+The National Trust often provides voulenteers to [Tregullas Farm](http://www.tregullasfarm.co.uk){:target="_blank"} to help with moving cattle or fencing.
 The farm can do with all the help they can so go ahead and get involved.